fabiensabatie/QuasR/README.md

 ## Dependencies :

-The best working method is the following
+The following are necessary for the server to be running and the files to properly load.

 ### - httpd24 (apache2) :